replicatedhq/troubleshoot.sh/docs/source/redact/ip-addresses.md

 description: Automatically redacted IPs
 ---

-Troubleshoot automatically redacts all ipv4 addresses.

-This redaction is equivalent to the following redact yaml:
+If you wish to redact ipv4 addresses, you can add the following regex to your redactor specification:

 ```yaml
 apiVersion: troubleshoot.sh/v1beta2